ices-eg/wk_WKBIOPTIM3/simpop/readme.md

-Scripts to evaluate the downsampling effect on length distribution estimates.
+Scripts to evaluate the downsampling effect on length distribution estimates at the population level.